paneq/active_reload/README.md

 and take as much time as it takes without this gem but subsequent request will be faster until next changes due to lack of code reloading.

+## News

+### Rails 3.2

+<a
+href=='http://weblog.rubyonrails.org/2011/12/20/rails-3-2-rc1-faster-dev-mode-routing-explain-queries-tagged-logger-store'> This gem has been incorporated into Rails 3.2</a> which was my plan since the first release.
+If your are on Rails 3.2 you do not need to do anything.
+Also during that process Jose Valim fixed some bugs and added few useful features that it was missing.
+In other words, probably the easiest way to use it and have the best experience is to upgrade your Rails app.

+### Not supported anymore

+Because of that and having in mind that it works fine for most Rails 3.0 and 3.1 applications I decided to no longer support it.
+It provided value to lot of people, make them happier and more productive so this is now a community responsibility to take care of this feature in Rails code.

 ## It works for you so you want to thank?
 There are many options:

  * Meet me at wroc_love.rb conference : http://wrocloverb.com/ and buy me a beer.